 The Sybase IQ Network Client CD supplied with all platforms contains a 32bit ODBC driver for connecting from Windows-based ODBC applications.
-The Sybase IQ CD contains a 64-bit ODBC driver.
+The Sybase IQ CD for a 64-bit Sybase IQ server contains a 64-bit ODBC driver.

 To connect via ODBC from 32-bit UNIX client applications, you need to download and install the 32-bit ODBC driver kit.
 Check the EBF/Update information on the Web for the appropriate driver, following the steps in the procedure "Sybase EBFs and software maintenance" on page ix.